jaydeji/hairsap/README.md

 ## Logging

 Avoid using console.
-Use the npm package debug logger instead
+Use the npm package pino logger instead

 ## CI / CD